Mgit125/USA-Bank-Loan-Power-BI-Project/README.md

 ## Author - Srinivas
 This project is a key part of my portfolio, showcasing my expertise in Power BI, which is vital for creating dynamic dashboards and driving data-driven decision-making in data analyst roles.
 It demonstrates my ability to transform complex datasets into visually compelling and actionable insights.

-### Contact:
-If you have any questions, feedback, or would like to explore collaboration opportunities, please feel free to reach out.
-I'm always open to discussing data solutions and innovations!